JackieMango/hw3_3700/Question(1)/README.md

-Jaqueline Flores-Valdivia, Caitlin Sarah Irvine-Smith HW3 (1): This project shows how we can connect PostgreSQL with flask and show SQL results and inserts a new row (5, 'Cherry') into basket_a.
+Jaqueline Flores-Valdivia, Caitlin Sarah Irvine-Smith HW3 (1): This project shows how we can connect PostgreSQL with flask and show SQL results, inserts a new row (5, 'Cherry') into basket_a.
 On the browser, it shows either show "Success!"
 Or error message from PostgreSQL.

 ## Quick Start
 ### Local Test Setup